katholiek-onderwijs-vlaanderen/sri4node/README.md

 - `database` is a database object, allowing you to execute extra SQL statements.

 The function must return a [Q promise][kriskowal-q].
-The format of the object when the function resolves it's promise, is up to the user to determine.
+The format of the object when the function resolves its promise, is up to the user to determine.

 ## Bundled Utility Functions